 Hike-in camping

 Camping on Wavy Ridge is allowed, though there are no developed facilities or campsites.
-It is best to use durable surfaces, keep campsites small and pack out everything you bring in.
+Follow Leave No Trace principles at all times.

 Hiking opportunities

-Strait Lake – Moderate 12.8km hike to lake below Wavy Ridge
+- Strait Lake – Moderate 12.8km hike to a lake below Wavy Ridge

 Murtle Lake’s hiking trails are on the wilder side – they do not necessarily receive much maintenance.
 For that reason, you may experience deadfall on the trail as well as other obstacles.